Is mandatory inclusionary zoning next on City Council's agenda?

 “Give that a chance to work,” Rushdy said.
 “And in three years, four years [if] you come back and you find that bill has not resulted in thousands of affordable homes, then do whatever you want.”

-Council President Darrell Clarke signaled that City Council consider inclusionary zoning proposals "in the near future" during a WURD radio interview this week with Nick Taliaferro.
+Council President Darrell Clarke signaled that City Council consider inclusionary zoning proposals “in the near future” during a WURD radio interview last week with Nick Taliaferro.

 “Stay tuned on that,” Clarke told a listener about a new push for an inclusionary zoning proposal.